kordless/utter-va/README.md

     http://10.0.47.3/

 #### Shell Access
 You can login to the appliance via ssh by using the key you created earlier.
-Enter the following to ssh into the instance, assuming your appliance is running at 10.0.47.2 and you named the ssh key stackmonkey:
+Enter the following to ssh into the instance, assuming your appliance is running at **10.0.47.3** and you named the ssh key **stackmonkey**:

-    ssh -i ~/.ssh/stackmonkey-pem ubuntu@10.0.47.2
+    ssh -i ~/.ssh/stackmonkey-pem ubuntu@10.0.47.3

 Once you are logged in, you can access the command line client's help by changing directories and running the manage app: